Investigative journalist put under house arrest in Moscow

 Journalists critical of the government or other authorities have led a dangerous existence in Russia since the 1990s.

-According to the Committee to Protect Journalists (CPJ), a US non-governmental organisation, 58 journalists have been killed in Russia since 1992, of whom 38 were targeted for murder.
+According to the Committee to Protect Journalists (CPJ), a US non-governmental organization, 58 journalists have been killed in Russia since 1992, of whom 38 were targeted for murder.

 ICC Cricket World Cup - England v Bangladesh - Cardiff Wales Stadium, Cardiff, Britain - June 8, 2019 Bangladesh's Shakib Al Hasan reacts Action Images via Reuters